School of Nursing

 Students in the program select a concentration in Leadership in Nursing Education or Leadership in Nursing Administration.

 The nursing administration concentration challenges students to think critically and strategically to influence and participate in policy and operational decision making.
-Students completing this concentration will be able to use , research findings and leadership skills including collaboration, change management, negotiation, and strategic planning to influence professional issues and healthcare policy.
-Graduates will possess and practice the extensive knowledge and advanced skills to succeed in leadership and management positions in a variety of healthcare settings.
+Students completing this concentration will be able to use their research findings, collaboration, and leadership and negotiation skills to influence professional issues and healthcare policy.
+Graduates will possess the extensive knowledge and advanced skills to succeed in leadership and management positions in a variety of healthcare settings.

 The leadership in education concentration requires 38 credits of study and the Leadership in Administration Concentration requires 37 credits of study.
 Undergraduate RN-BSN students at NDMU will be considered for provisional early admission to the MSN Program during their final semester.
 NDMU RN to BSN graduates are able to waive the MSN Leadership course, NUR-510, for the BSN course NUR-432 and the MSN Informatics course, NUR-520, for the BSN course NUR-303.

-To qualify for unconditional admission to the Master of Science in Nursing program, students must have an active registered nursing license from Maryland or a compact state; a 3.0 GPA in a BSN program; clinical nursing experience, and a clearly-written statement of goals for graduate study.
+To qualify for unconditional admission to the Master of Science in Nursing program, students must have an active registered nursing license from Maryland or a compact state; a 3.0 GPA in a BSN program; and a clearly-written statement of goals for graduate study.

 Leadership in Nursing Education Concentration